 Emirates Stadium is accessible for people with disabilities, offering facilities like ramps, designated seating, and accessible toilets.

-Visitors are allowed to take photos and videos for personal use within Emirates Stadium, but commercial photography requires permission.
+You can take photos and videos for personal use within Emirates Stadium, but commercial photography requires permission.

-Nearby landmarks around Emirates Stadium include Gillespie Park, and Finsbury Park.
+Nearby landmarks around Emirates Stadium include Gillespie Park and Finsbury Park.